Mastering the Art of Layered Lobs for Effortless Style

 What is a layered lob?

-A layered lob is a shoulder-length hairstyle featuring layers cut at varying lengths, providing volume and movement while maintaining versatility for various hair types.
+A layered hairstyle featuring layers cut at varying lengths, providing volume and movement while maintaining versatility for various hair types.

 How can I maintain my layered lob?